luyadev/luya/docs/guide/install-structures.md

     'modules' => [

         /*
-         * If you have other administration module (like cmsadmin) then you going to need this module.
-The Admin module provides
+         * If you have other administration module (f.e. cmsadmin) then you going to need this module.
+The Admin UI module provides
          * a lot of functionalitiy like storage system etc. But the basic concept of LUYA is also that you can use LUYA without the
          * admin module.
          *